 (NCBI-index: 1.870148)

 In the summer, I regularly walk past the plants in my garden to spot micro-moths.
 Sometimes, you are lucky, and you suddenly see a new species.
 This was also the case with the Sycamore Piercer (Pammene aurita).
 This leafroller is predominantly brown to orange-brown with a large pale yellow spot at the dorsum halfway up the forewing.
 The tornus is darker in colour, and short white spots can be seen along the costa.
-The flying period is one generation from July to September, and the wingspan is 14-15mm.
+The flying period spans one generation, from July to September, and the wingspan measures 14-15 mm.
 The larvae feed on silk in buds.
 Host plant: Sycamore.
 Dutch name: Morgenroodbladroller.
-Frisian name:
+Frisian name: –

 Flying period: